guojin-yan/OpenVINO-CSharp-API/docs/articles/upgrade/openvino-csharp-3.3.md

 OpenVINO C# API 3.3 keeps the core inference APIs compatible with 3.2 and adds managed OpenVINO GenAI support for .NET applications.

+The 3.3.1 maintenance update aligns runtime automation and documentation with OpenVINO 2026.3.
+The core C ABI is unchanged.
+OpenVINO GenAI 2026.3 adds the VLM history export already exposed by `GenerateWithHistory`; `StartChat()` and `FinishChat()` remain compatibility helpers but are now marked obsolete.

 ## What changed

 | Area | 3.2 | 3.3 |